Overview of American Curl

 Common Health Conditions & Recommendations for American Curl:

 Ear Infections: can be a common issue for the American Curl because of their narrow inner ear canals that are prone to developing a buildup of wax, resulting in yeast and/or bacterial overgrowth.

 Recommendations for Ear Infections in American Curl Cats:

 - Ear Infections Gold Care Kit - Helps your kitty fight ear infections and support healthy immune response.

-- The American Curl is prone to obesity if not given a proper diet, weight control plan, and sufficient, daily physical activity (free feeding is not recommended).
+Obesity: The American Curl is prone to obesity if not given a proper diet, weight control plan, and sufficient, daily physical activity (free feeding is not recommended).

 Dental Disease: is a condition common in cats who are not having their teeth cleaned on a regular basis.
 This condition also has a genetic component, with some breeds being more prone than others.
-A build-up of food residue eventually turns into tartar, which can infect the gums and tooth.
+A build-up of food residue eventually turns into tartar, which can infect the gums and teeth.

 Recommendations for Dental Disease in American Curl Cats: